Food of Milan: Top 10 Dishes You Must Eat in Milan

 La Dogana del Buongusto

-This is a charming restaurant serving some of the best Milanese food in Milan.
+One of the best restaurants in Milan, this charming spot serves some of the most impressive versions of typical Milanese dishes.
 You’ll find top-notch Ossobuco, risottos, and one of the hugest Cotoletta alla Milanese in the city.

 The traditional Milanese restaurant, La Dogana del Buongusto